 If your email provider is not on the list, please let me know in the comments so I can add them.

-Additional good-to-know: If you exceed the limits, your account will get blocked for 1-24 hours.
-We usually don’t recommend sending cold email campaigns from a regular free Gmail account, but setting up an address on a separate domain using G Suite (a business email service from Google) instead.
+Additional good-to-know: If you exceed the Gmail sending quota, your account will get blocked for 1-24 hours.
+We usually don’t recommend sending cold email campaigns from a regular free Gmail account but setting up an address on a separate domain using G Suite (a business email service from Google) instead.
 This gives you greater opportunities as to the outreach volume and more control over your sending settings.
+Read more about the difference between a free email account and a custom domain email here.

 What’s most crucial to keep in mind, however, is that controlling the quantity of your outreach is one thing, but there’s also the quality to take care of.
 If you send poor quality cold emails with no personalization to a bunch of non-verified addresses, your provider may block you even before you hit the quantity limit.
 Especially if your provider is Gmail.
 So bear in mind that quality is even more important than quantity in this respect.